vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vsan-data-in-transit-encryption/README.md

 # vSAN Data-in-Transit Encryption

-vSAN Data-in-Transit Encryption encrypts vSAN storage traffic as it moves between hosts in a cluster, protecting data on the vSAN network against interception.
+vSAN Data-in-Transit Encryption encrypts vSAN storage traffic as it moves between hosts in a cluster, helping protect data on the vSAN network against interception.
 It is configured per cluster and uses ephemeral keys, so no key provider is required.
-It can be enabled independently of vSAN Data-at-Rest Encryption, and the two are often used together for protection of both stored data and storage traffic.
+It can be enabled independently of vSAN Data-at-Rest Encryption, and the two are often used together to protect both stored data and storage traffic.

 The Security Configuration Guide includes audit guidance for vSAN encryption in the vsan-9 control family, including the data-in-transit controls for both vSAN Express Storage Architecture (ESA) and Original Storage Architecture (OSA) clusters.
 See the [Security Configuration & Hardening Guide](../../../security-configuration-hardening-guide/) for details.